-On the other hand, we have seen how the best-fit values of the $y$-redshift cosmological parameters start going very wrong already by $N = 5$, yet the $F$-test results in Table~\ref{TAByRedshiftFtest} indicate the opposite -- that if one has already gone to $N = 4$, then going to $N = 5$ would be generally favored.
-But this is obviously not a safe conclusion.
+On the other hand, we have seen how the best-fit values of the $y$-redshift cosmological parameters start undergoing large changes already by $N = 5$, yet the $F$-test results in Table~\ref{TAByRedshiftFtest} give opposite indications -- that if one has already gone to $N = 4$, then going to $N = 5$ would be generally favored.